 “And he [Jesus] said to him, ‘You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.'”
 Matthew 22:37-38

-Baseball season is around the corner and I can’t wait.
+Baseball season is in full-swing and I’ll just go ahead and get an admission out of the way: I love it.
 Be it on the radio, television, or in person, a baseball game always puts me in a happy zone.
 Watching my son’s team is my favorite, but any baseball game will do, whether it’s little league or big league.

 But if I’m honest, I can get carried away with baseball.
 If I’m not paying attention, baseball can become an idol that snatches my passion and focus away from God.
 Though the game is fun, healthy, and wholesome in so many ways, I have to remember not to make a false god out of it.

 As silly as it may sound, I have to constantly be aware that there is a difference between enjoying something and worshiping it.
 Martin Luther once said, “Whatever your heart clings to and confides in, that is really your god.”
 So, what is the difference between harmlessly enjoying something versus worshiping it as a god?
 Well, I’m still in the process of sorting that out, but here are a few things that I have found to be helpful: